petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/identity-management-options.md

 ---
 # Identity Management Options

-As you continue to set up Liferay, it is important to understand the features that are available in Liferay that serve as the gatekeepers.
+As you continue to set up Liferay, it is important to understand the features available in Liferay that serve as gatekeepers.
 At a high-level, you want to allow authorized users into Liferay, while keeping unauthorized users out.
 You do this by using Liferay's different identity management tools.
 Once users are allowed in, they will also be associated with different roles and permissions, a topic that will be covered in the next module.

 ## Standard Username and Password